-Grant has conducted many ensembles in the Rochester area including the Eastman Graduate Orchestra, Upstate Brass Band, Eastman Tuba Mirum, MO Ensemble and Empire Film and Media Ensemble.
+Grant has conducted many ensembles in the Rochester area including the Syracuse Society for New Music, New Horizons String and Full Orchestra, Upstate Brass Band, Eastman Tuba Mirum, MO Ensemble and Empire Film and Media Ensemble.
 He has also conducted in countless degree recitals at the Eastman School of Music in addition to several recording sessions with ensembles ranging from octet to a 50-piece orchestra.
 Most notably, Grant has conducted recording sessions for the award winning web-series, “Star Trek Continues” and film, “Aquarium” by Stephanie Maxwell.

-Producing innovative community based projects has also been a passion of Grant’s professional career.
+Grant is interested in reshaping modern performance.
+Because Grant recognizes the important role that concerts play in the lives of communities, he is inspired to create accessible and engaging concert experiences.
 His project, TERRA, raised funds for a local urban farming center through a benefit performance of pastoral concert pieces all performed with multimedia elements.
 His other community based accomplishments include producing, conducting and arranging for Songs of the Valiant, a benefit concert for the Wounded Warrior Project and The Flower City Show, a premiere of student and independent films with live orchestral accompaniment.

 Grant resides in Jacksonville, Florida.
 In addition to creating concert performances, Grant records and writes his own music combining his voice, guitar, tuba, piano, and pretty much any instrument that he is brave enough to try.
 He enjoys arranging pop tunes and remixing them in videos.
 Grant's also interested in reading as much as possible when he isn't watching the latest David Fincher or Wes Anderson movies.